kamtoeddy/ivo/README.md

 ### Ignore

-A function that allows for dynamic evaluation of whether or not a field should be allowed at creation or during updates.
+A function that allows for dynamic evaluation of whether or not some fields should be allowed at creation or during updates.
 If true is returned, the value will be ignored and vice versa.

+- lax and virtual fields can also leverage the grouped ignore rule (via schema options) to avoid repetitions and unnecessary computations on individual fields.

 ### Ignore init